Analog Man Vintage guitar effects

 Update 8/07 : We will use a smaller Gold box for the Sunfaces except for the ones with top jacks.

-Update 4/08 : We are getting low on the NKTs we have used for the past five years.
-So we will be offering the older style NKTs optionally for the same price.
+Update 4/08 : We are getting low on the normal white dot NKTs we have used for the past five years.
+So we will be offering the older style red dot NKTs optionally.
 See above for more info.
 We also got a bunch of Texas Instruments UK germaniums which we are now offering in our germanium fuzzes.

 Here is some excellent info by Dave Fox of FOX ROX Electronics.
 The FUZZ FACE REISSUE Story

-We normally build these in the small gold box, it is professionally powder coated and baked on.
-These pedals take a long time to make due to the hand tweaking, so they usually take a week or so to build.
+We normally build these in the small gold box, the gold is professionally powder coated and baked on.
+These pedals take a while to build due to the hand tweaking, so they usually take a week or so to build.
+But we have some special QUICK DEAL versions ready to ship right away, and some other common versions too, email to check if you need one fast.
 Prices and options are on our ordering website.

 Please use the new website for ordering these as it allows adding any options, accessories, and online status and tracking capabilities.